Technigo/project-auth/README.md

 # Project Auth

-An API with authentication & registration flow + a frontend with forms to register, sign in, and view some content once you're logged in.
+*Pair programming project.* An API with authentication & registration flow + a frontend with forms to register, sign in, and view some content once you're logged in.

 ## Description